SalemBajjali/educational_notebooks/README.md

 NOTE: This should download the nessary packages needed.
 Currently working on how we can avoid this step.

 4) Once the installations are done.
 You can close out of ther terminal.
-5) Click on the Educational Notebooks Examples file and start exploring.
+5) Click on the Educational Notebooks Examples file and start exploring!